asciamanna/asciamanna.github.io/_drafts/organizational-standardization-review-boards-and-the-death-of-innovation.md

 ## Agile Teams in Corporate Scrum

 One of the key aspects of agile teams is that they are staffed with all of the skills and roles necessary to take an idea from formation to delivery.
-Lean software development calls this taking an idea _"from concept to cash."_ But companies often want the benefits of agile without putting in the hard work to truly transform and upend company fiefdoms in the process.
+Lean software development calls this taking an idea _"from concept to cash."_ But companies often want the benefits of agile without putting in the hard work to truly transform, and upend company fiefdoms in the process.
 This results in doing work the _Same Old Way_, Command-and-Control waterfall organizations adopting the terminology of agile without any of the substance.

 Companies often build what they believe are cross-functional teams, but these teams must take so much external direction that it serves to stymie all attempted progress.
 This destroys any chance for the team to innovate, rendering them helpless to deliver anything without first:
 * getting permission to make a change to a company-wide framework